 There are SO many varieties of these to choose from.
 Stick to these to start out with and you’ll be golden.
 None of the dried legumes here need soaking.
-Soy products like miso, tofu and tempeh are important to a vegetarian diet, otherwise they can be bought as needed.
+Soy products like miso, tofu, and tempeh are important to a vegetarian diet, otherwise, they can be bought as needed.

 - Canned: Cannellini beans, black beans chickpeas

-- Dried: Red split lentils, green French lentils, split peas, black eyed peas
+- Dried: Red split lentils, green French lentils, split peas, black-eyed peas

 - Soy products: miso, tofu, tempeh

-Frozen & Canned foods:
+Frozen & canned foods

 We’ve already mentioned canned legumes, and canned tomatoes are always a better alternative for hothouse grown fresh in a pasta sauce.
 I find frozen fruits and veg a great standby.
 Frozen on the farm, they often have a better nutritional value than the same fruits and veg bought out of season, plus they will keep in the freezer for months.
-Frozen green peas and lima beans add protein and a dash of color to pastas and soups, while spinach saves time.
-Fruits can brighten up a winter meal in compotes, crumbles or delicious gelato.
+Frozen green peas and lima beans add protein and a dash of color to pasta and soups, while spinach saves time.
+Fruits can brighten up a winter meal in compotes, crumbles, or delicious gelato.

 - Veggies: small garden peas, baby lima beans or edamame beans, leaf spinach